11Firefox11/CleverTemplate/README.md

 ## About Jinja2 templating
 Jinja is a fast, expressive, extensible templating engine.
 Special placeholders in the template allow writing code similar to Python syntax.
 The template files in Clever Template must include [Jinja2 syntax](https://jinja.palletsprojects.com/en/3.0.x/templates/), if the user wants to pass variables inside the template code.
 Variables will be passed in a dict named `ctdata`, so to use the custom variables the user have to refer them as `ctdata.VARIABLE`.
+To read more about Jinja2 templating, visit: [jinja.palletsprojects.com](https://jinja.palletsprojects.com/en/3.0.x/templates/).
 ## About JSON formatting
 JSON (JavaScript Object Notation) is a lightweight data-interchange format.
 It is easy for humans to read and write.
 There are objects, keys/values in this format.
 For the full use of Clever Template, the user needs to use this JSON format in custom files.
 Objects are what surrounded by curly braces `{}`.
 Objects contain keys/values in pairs.
 Keys and values are separated by a colon.
-To read more about JSON, visit: [json.org](https://www.json.org/json-en.html).
+To read more about JSON formatting, visit: [json.org](https://www.json.org/json-en.html).
 ## Examples
 See the [examples](./examples) folder for some easy examples, also to get some idea about how to use the app.
 ## Releases